 plants, animals and ecosystems (ecological communities) at risk in

 This information is compiled and maintained in a computerized database which provides a centralized and scientific source of information on the status, locations and level of protection of these species and ecosystems.

-The CDC is part of the Environmental Protection and Sustainability Division in the B.C.
+The CDC is part of the Environmental Sustainability and Strategic Policy Division in the B.C.
 Ministry of Environment.
 It is also part of

 NatureServe Canada, a national organisation, and